Ollama System Requirements 2026: Exact RAM, GPU & CPU Specs

 AMD GPUs (Linux ROCm)

 AMD support works through ROCm (Radeon Open Compute).
-As of April 2026, support is solid on Linux but experimental on Windows.
+As of June 2026, support is solid on Linux but still experimental on Windows.

 Supported AMD GPUs: